goffrier/CalculatorNX2o2o/README.md

 # CalculatorNX2o2o
-remake of CalculatorNX to learn c
+remake of CalculatorNX to learn c,will be ported to switch ASAP